EchoLens-TMT/EchoLens/README.md

 A lens that returns (echoes) a description

 ## Idea
-Capture real time images to generate accurate captions and then convert text to speech to guide visually impared people.
+Capture real-time images to generate accurate captions and convert text to speech to guide visually impaired people.

 ## Major Areas:
 - Architecture